Jin (singer): Personal life

 As of 2018, Jin lives in Hannam-dong, Seoul, South Korea.

 Business ventures

-He and his older brother opened a Japanese-style restaurant in Seoul called Ossu Seiromushi in 2018.
+He and his older brother opened a Japanese-style restaurant in Seoul called Otsu Seiromushi in 2018.

 In December 2024, Korea Economic Daily reported that Jin and Baek Jong-won plan to launch a new liquor brand, Igin, through Yesan Doga, the agricultural corporation the two established and affiliate of Baek's Theborn Korea.
 Igin will incorporates the characteristics and local produce of Yesan, hometown of Baek.
 Park Rok-dam, veteran alcohol artisan who previously appeared in Jin's web show The Drunken Truth, will lend his expertise to the brand as well.

 Igin Apple Gin, a 40%-ABV distilled liquor made from Korean rice and apples, will reportedly spearhead the brand, along with two ready-to-drink cocktail varieties at 4% ABV each: a tangy apple and plum flavored drink and a sweet apple and watermelon drink.